Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 Regulating Gene Expression and Cellular Differentiation

-From the earliest days after fertilisation, cells are dividing and specialising.
+From the earliest days after transfer, cells are dividing and specialising.

 Gene expression must be tightly regulated for this process to unfold properly.
 That regulation depends on adequate methylation capacity and micronutrient availability, including folate, vitamin B12 and choline.